 A lot of alcoholics use the cucumber-to-pickle analogy to describe that phenomenon: a true alcoholic is someone who’s turned from a cucumber to a pickle; you can try to stop a cucumber from turning into a pickle, but there’s no way you can turn a pickle back into a cucumber.”

-I stopped using the word alcoholic to describe myself in my third month sober.
-The stigma that the word carries is a heavy weight that does not fit the joy and empowerment that I’ve found in sobriety.
+I stopped using the word “alcoholic” to describe myself in my third month of sobriety.
+The stigma that the word carries is a heavy weight that does not align with the joy and empowerment I have found in sobriety.

 If you asked anyone whether or not they should encourage an alcoholic to drink they would say “Of Course Not!” but I guarantee you that even though I know that I’m a pickle and friends have told me in the past that I should be careful not to become a pickle…those same friends will be very uncomfortable with me not drinking in the future because they just don’t get it.

-I don’t call myself an alcoholic or think of alcoholism as a disease.
+I don’t label myself as an alcoholic or regard alcoholism as a disease.
 I am sober.
-I am Free!
-As long as I don’t drink.
+I am free!
+As long as I refrain from drinking.
 It’s just that simple for me.

-It is now 2022 and I am nearing 8 years sober even though I stopped calling myself an alcoholic a long time ago.
-I’ve gone through a lot of different stages with my own thinking about using the word alcoholic to describe myself.
-I’ve found quite frankly that the trickiest issue is how to tell people I’m not drinking without using that word.
-This was my one-year sober celebration post from 2016 and it speaks to that Coming Out Sober well as does this from a few years later How Do You Stay Sober When Your Friends Encourage You to Drink?
+It is now 2023, and I am nearing 9 years sober, even though I stopped calling myself an alcoholic a long time ago.
+I’ve gone through a lot of different stages with my own thinking about using the word “alcoholic” to describe myself.
+I’ve found, quite frankly, that the trickiest issue is how to tell people I’m not drinking without using that word.
+This was my one-year sober celebration post from 2016, and it speaks to that Coming Out Sober , as does this from a few years later: How Do You Stay Sober When Your Friends Encourage You to Drink?

-We often question the word alcoholic and everything that goes with that label in our Boom Rethink the Drink Community.
+We often question the use of the word “alcoholic” and everything that goes with that label in our Boom Rethink the Drink Community.
 Most of the members of our online community don’t call themselves alcoholics.
-We say that we are alcohol-free, sober, or even “retired from a long and illustrious drinking career”.
+We prefer to say that we are alcohol-free, sober, or even “retired from a long and illustrious drinking career.”

-Here are a few examples of how we evolve in our conversation surrounding the lable alcohol.
-Read More Here : Don’t Label Me Alcoholic Because I Choose Not to Drink – Questioning Labels – Alcoholic – How do You Tell your Partner You’re an Alcoholic?
-Without Using that Word
+Here are a few examples of how we evolve in our conversation surrounding the lable alcoholic.
+Read More Here : Don’t Label Me Alcoholic Because I Choose Not to Drink – Questioning Labels – Alcoholic

 We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only addictive drug that people will question you for NOT using